Blue Baby Shower Punch with Rubber Ducks

 UPDATE: I’ve answered some of the questions that are asked about this ducky baby shower punch most often

 My Ducks Don’t Float: NOT ALL RUBBER DUCKS WILL FLOAT.
 I bought bathtub rubber duckies from the baby department.
-Make sure your rubber ducks float! and don’t forget to wash them in hot soapy water (or run them throught the dishwasher) before placing them in the punch.
+Make sure your rubber ducks float! and don’t forget to wash them in hot soapy water (or run them through the dishwasher) before placing them in the punch.

 Blue Kool-Aid – Look for Ice Blue Raspberry Lemonade flavor or any flavor that is blue in color.

 Can’t find Blue Kool-Aid?
 Many people have a problem finding blue Kool-Aid.
 A reader used berry blue typhoon Hawaiian Punch, ginger ale, white grape juice and sherbet… NOTE: You Do NOT ADD SUGAR! (the Hawaiian Punch is sweetened so no more sugar is needed).

 Be sure to chill all of your ingredients before putting the punch together.

 This bathtub punch makes for a nice centerpiece as guests arrive, place their gifts and serve themselves!

 What Do I Need To Make Blue Sherbet Punch Recipe

 FOR THIS RECIPE I RECOMMEND:

 LIKE THIS DUCKY BABY SHOWER PUNCH?
 PIN IT!

 This is a showy punch and your guests will be intrigued by the brilliant blue “bath water”, foaming bubbles and floating ducks!
 It really is the perfect addition to your next ducky themed baby shower and is always the hit of the party.